mozilla/application-services/components/support/nimbus-cli/README.md

 Usage: nimbus-cli [OPTIONS] --app <APP> --channel <CHANNEL> <COMMAND>

 Commands:
-  enroll     Enroll into an experiment or a rollout list       List the experiments from a server reset-app  Reset the app back to its just installed state unenroll   Unenroll from all experiments and rollouts help       Print this message or the help of the given subcommand(s)
+  apply-file    Send a complete JSON file to the Nimbus SDK and apply it immediately capture-logs  Capture the logs into a file enroll        Enroll into an experiment or a rollout fetch         Fetch one or more experiments and put it in a file list          List the experiments from a server log-state     Print the state of the Nimbus database to logs reset-app     Reset the app back to its just installed state tail-logs     Follow the logs for the given app test-feature  Configure an application feature with one or more feature config files unenroll      Unenroll from all experiments and rollouts help          Print this message or the help of the given subcommand(s)

 Options:
   -a, --app <APP>              The app name according to Nimbus